stealjs/cache-bust/README.md

 ```
 http://example.com/foo/bar.js?version=14
 ```

+This version should be changed for each production release to ensure that the latest code is retrieved from the server.

 If you do not specify a `cacheVersion` value a timestamp will be added as the cache busting parameter.
 This is not ideal for a production environment as you will lose all the benefits of browser caching.